hashicorp/vault/README.md

   having to design their own encryption methods.

 * **Leasing and Renewal**: Vault associates a **lease** with each secret.
-  At the end of the lease, Vault will automatically revoke that secret.
+  At the end of the lease, Vault automatically revokes the secret.
 Clients are able to renew leases via built-in renew APIs.

 * **Revocation**: Vault has built-in support for secret revocation.
 Vault